06 Safeguarding children, young people and vulnerable adults policy

 Disclosure and Barring Service

-- If a member of staff is dismissed because of a proven or strong likelihood of child abuse, inappropriate
+- If a member of staff is dismissed because of a proven or strong likelihood of child abuse, inappropriate behaviour towards a

-when the staff suitability checks are done, a referral to the Disclosure and Barring Service is made.
+suitability checks are done, a referral to the Disclosure and Barring Service is made.

-Escalating concerns
+Escalating and whistleblowing concerns

-- If a member of staff believes at any time that children may be in danger due to the actions or otherwise of a member of staff or
+- If a member of staff at Woodlands Preschool believes at any time that children may be in danger due

-volunteer, they must discuss their concerns immediately with the designated person.
+to the actions or otherwise of a member of staff or volunteer, they must discuss their concerns immediately with the designated safeguarding lead.

 - If there are still concerns then the whistle blowing procedure must be followed, as set out in 06.1 Responding to safeguarding or